Gleiker Mendoza

-Gleiker Teodoro Mendoza Barrios (born 8 December 2001) is a Venezuelan professional football player who plays as a winger for Ukrainian Premier League club Kryvbas Kryvyi Rih, on loan from Angostura, and the Venezuela national team.
+Gleiker Teodoro Mendoza Barrios (born 8 December 2001) is a Venezuelan professional football player who plays as a winger for Ukrainian Premier League club Shakhtar Donetsk and the Venezuela national team.

 Career

 Mendoza is a product of the youth academies of Santa Bárbara, Cenfemaca Sports, Academia Emeritense, Llaneros and Angostura.
 He began his senior career with Angostura in 2023 in the Venezuelan Primera División.
-In 2024 he joined Deportivo Táchira, and in his debut season helped them win the 2024 Venezuelan Primera División season.
-On 28 January 2025, he joined the Ukrainian Premier League side Kryvbas Kryvyi Rih on a year-long loan with option to buy.
+In 2024 he joined Táchira, and in his debut season helped them win the 2024 Venezuelan Primera División season.
+On 28 January 2025, he joined the Ukrainian Premier League side Kryvbas on a year-long loan with option to buy.

 International career

-Mendoza made debut with the Venezuela national team in a friendly 3–1 loss to the United States on 18 January 2025.
+Mendoza made his debut with the Venezuela national team in a friendly 3–1 loss to the United States on 18 January 2025.